Toloka/docs/en/guide/tutorials/record-audio.md

 1. {% include [tutorials-add-name-description](../_includes/tutorials/add-name-description.md) %}

-    - {% if locale == "en-com" %}**Name to show Tolokers**{% endif %}: In 2–5 words, state the general idea of the project.
+    - **Name to show Tolokers**: In 2–5 words, state the general idea of the project.

-    - {% if locale == "en-com" %}**Description for Tolokers**{% endif %}: In a couple of sentences, explain what you expect Tolokers to do.
+    - **Description for Tolokers**: In a couple of sentences, explain what you expect Tolokers to do.
 This is just an overview.
 You will write instructions later.

     [![Create a project.
 Step 1](https://yastatic.net/s3/doc-binary/src/support/toloka/en/guide/tutorials/record-audio/voice-recording-create-project-step-1.png =700x)](https://yastatic.net/s3/doc-binary/src/support/toloka/en/guide/tutorials/record-audio/voice-recording-create-project-step-1.png)

-1. In the {% if locale == "en-com" %}**Task interface**{% endif %} section, set up what your tasks will look like.
+1. In the **Task interface** section, set up what your tasks will look like.
 This preset has a task template with layout and validation pre-configured.

     {% include [toloka-requester-source-tb-or-html](../_includes/toloka-requester-source/id-toloka-requester-source/tb-or-html.md) %}

-    1. In the {% if locale == "en-com" %}**Config**{% endif %} section, you can edit the code to change the appearance and layout of the task elements.
+    1. In the **Config** section, you can edit the code to change the appearance and layout of the task elements.
 For a trial pool, keep the code as is.

-        To learn about the properties of the {% if locale == "en-com" %}**Config**{% endif %} section, their possible values and the impact on the task interface, see the [Template Builder Help](../../template-builder/reference/index.md).
+        To learn about the properties of the **Config** section, their possible values and the impact on the task interface, see the [Template Builder Help](../../template-builder/reference/index.md).

-    1. In the {% if locale == "en-com" %}**Input data example**{% endif %} section, you can change the sample text.
+    1. In the **Input data example** section, you can change the sample text.
 This text is only used to display the task interface preview on the right.

         [![Create a project.
 Input data example](https://yastatic.net/s3/doc-binary/src/support/toloka/en/guide/tutorials/record-audio/voice-recording-input-example.png =700x)](https://yastatic.net/s3/doc-binary/src/support/toloka/en/guide/tutorials/record-audio/voice-recording-input-example.png)